crypt0miester/novus-mundus/README.md

  	- Novus Tech: Bunker
    	  * cost = 20 Sol
-      * defends produce and money in the deposit box and operative units against the nuclear and fighter
+      * defends produce and cash in the safebox and operative units against the nuclear and fighter
       * Burnt after used but does not burn on attack
       * does not protect defensive units
       * bonus novi: 50_000